Deutsche Postbank

-Postbank is the retail banking division of Deutsche Bank, which was formed from the demerger of the postal savings division of Deutsche Bundespost in 1990.
+Postbank ([ˈpɔstbaŋk]; full name: Postbank – eine Niederlassung der Deutsche Bank Aktiengesellschaft, lit.
+'Postbank – a branch of the Deutsche Bank joint-stock company') is a branch of Deutsche Bank for retail banking, which was formed from the demerger of the postal savings division of Deutsche Bundespost in 1990.
 Since May 2018, it operates as a brand of Deutsche Bank's retail arm.
 It serves 13 million customers in around 1,000 branches and 700 advisory centers.

 History

-The Postscheckdienst was introduced in 1909 by the German Reich establishing accounts for payment transactions by mail and linking postal and banking services in German states.
+The Postscheckdienst was introduced in 1909 by the German Empire establishing accounts for payment transactions by mail and linking postal and banking services in German states.

 In 1990, following the German Postal Services Restructuring Act (Poststrukturgesetz) of 1989, the German Postal Service (Deutsche Bundespost) was divided into three companies, Deutsche Post, Deutsche Telekom and Postbank.
 Later that year, Deutsche Post Postbank of the former East Germany was merged with Postbank.
 From 1990 to 1997, Günter Schneider was chairman of the board.
 The first board of Postbank consisted of Günter Schneider, Rudolf Bauer and Bernhard Zurhorst.

 On 1 January 1995, following the new postal reform legislation (Gesetze zur Postreform II) of 1994, Postbank became an independent, joint stock company.
 Postbank then extended operations, and engaged in loans, insurance and homes savings.

 In 1999, Deutsche Post became the owner of Postbank.
 In that same year, Postbank acquired DSL Bank by the sale of the government's shares.

 Postbank subsidiary easytrade began offering on-line brokerage services in 2000.

 Postbank purchased BHF (USA) Holdings Inc. in 2001.

 By 2003, Postbank had 11.5 million customers, more than any other bank in Germany.

-On 1 January 2004 the postal bank took over the transaction banking of Deutsche Bank and Dresdner Bank.
+On 1 January 2004 the Postbank took over the transaction banking of Deutsche Bank and Dresdner Bank.
 From then on Postbank executed the clearing and settlement of Deutsche Bank and Dresdner Bank's payment transactions.
 This agreement strengthened the bank’s new business field "Transaction Bank" in the apron of the announced initial public offering.

 The IPO of Postbank on 23 June 2004 was the largest stock market launch in Germany for the past 2 years.
 Deutsche Post retained a controlling stake of 50% plus one share.